Konstantin Balšić: Rule and marriage

-In late 1394, Konstantin was installed as governor of Krujë by the Ottomans and married Marco Barbarigo's first wife, the Albanian princess Helena Thopia who held the hereditary rights to Krujë.
-Helena was Konstantin's first cousin as Helena's mother Voisava Balsha and Konstantin's father Đurađ I Balšić were brother and sister.
-Helena's maternal grandfather and Konstantin's paternal grandfather was Balša I.

-Konstantin's mother, Teodora Dejanović who was now a nun, joined him in Krujë, taking an active role at court.
+The Venetians attempted to persuade Konstantin to surrender Krujë to them but he had refused.
+Konstantin then married the Albanian Princess Helena Thopia who was the widow of Mark Barbadigo, who held the hereditary claims to Krujë.
+Helena was also Konstantin's first cousin, as Helena's mother, Voisava Balšić and Konstantin's father Đorđe I Balšić were brother and sister.
+Helena's maternal grandfather and Konstantin's paternal grandfather was Balša I. Konstantin mother who was now a nun had then joined Konstantin at his court in krujë and took an active role at his court.
+Konstantin had also acquired the town of Danjë, which also included a profitable customs post.